true-while/SayTheName/readme.md

-1. Install .Net 5.0
+1. Install .Net 5.0 by follow the [tutorial](https://docs.microsoft.com/en-us/dotnet/iot/deployment#deploying-a-framework-dependent-app) steps

-1. Copy project files.
+1. Make a folder and copy project files by using WinSCP tool.

 1. Build the project.